By: Marilyn L. Davis

 People don’t talk about them because they falsely believe they are doing something wrong.
 Instead of beating ourselves up, we need to understand that it’s a natural byproduct or side-effect of years of use.

-If I’m Going to Crave, What Can I Do?
+If I Have a Craving, What Can I Do?

 Romancing or Finding a Reason Not to Use?